openrelics/enigma/part-numbering.md

 Documents should bear one of the following type codes:

-* **No type code** for parts - 2D or 3D models and drawings describing physical objects in Fusion 360, FreeCAD, etc.
+* **No type code** for parts - 2D or 3D models and drawings describing physical objects in Fusion 360.
 * **ASM** for assemblies - 2D or 3D models and drawings containing multiple parts.

 ### Numeric codes